 The benchmark 10-year U.S. Treasury note was up

-note traded flat, yielding 0.35 percent, while the
+note traded flat, yielding 0.35 percent, but the

-U.S. stocks were higher, following equity gains across the
+U.S. stocks edged higher, following equity gains across the

 world, after Thursday's biggest rally on Wall Street since the